-This piece, which I first posted a year ago, continues to get constant traffic and I haven’t had a week go by that someone hasn’t given it a read.
-So in an effort to have a little bit of a summer vacation — and because something big is in the works — I felt that it was worth bringing to the top again.
+This piece, which I first posted in 2019, continues to get constant traffic and I haven’t had a week go by that someone hasn’t given it a read.
+So I felt that it was worth bringing to the top again.

-I know way too many otherwise intelligent adults who believe in astrology, and it really grinds my gears, especially right now, because I’m seeing a lot of “Mercury is going retrograde — SQUEEEE” posts, and they are annoying and wrong.
+I know way too many otherwise intelligent adults who believe in astrology, and it really grinds my gears, especially whenever I see a lot of “Mercury is going retrograde — SQUEEEE” posts, and they are annoying and wrong.

 The effect that Mercury in retrograde will have on us: Zero.

 Mercury doesn’t “go retrograde.”
 We catch up with and then pass it, so it only looks like it’s moving backwards.
 It’s an illusion, and entirely a function of how planets orbit the sun, and how things look from here.
 If Mars had (semi)intelligent life, they would note periods when the Earth was in retrograde, but it’d be for the exact same reason.

 What force, exactly, would affect us?
 Gravity is out, because the gravitational effect of anything else in our solar system or universe is dwarfed by the Earth’s.
 When it comes to astrology at birth, your OB/GYN has a stronger gravitational effect on you than the Sun.